exilesprx/zig-installer/README.md

 This script installs Zig and the Zig Language Server (ZLS).
 You can choose to install both or just one of them.

+**Note:** You should not run a root.
+Run the script as the user that will use Zig and ZLS.
+Sudo will be requested if when/if necessary and you may be prompted for your password at that time.

 ## Prerequisites

 Before running the script, ensure you have the following dependencies installed: